thomasbattram/thesis/index/thesis.utf8.md

 Using the selected EWAS results, we investigated whether the characteristics of DNA methylation at CpG sites explained associations found in EWAS.

-It has previously been suggested that sites at which DNA methylation variability is low should be removed (REF).
+It has previously been suggested that sites at which DNA methylation variability is low should be removed [@Meng2010; @Logue2017].
 The rationale being if total variation is low then the ratio of variation due to technical effects to variation due to biological effects will be greater and thus any association with a complex trait is more likely to be due to technical artefacts.
-However, selection would dictate that phenotypes (including DNA methylation) that have a large effect would be selected for (if they had a positive impact on fitness) or against (if they had a negative impact on fitness).
+However, selection would dictate that phenotypes (including DNA methylation) that have a large effect would be selected for (if they had a positive impact on fitness) or against (if they had a negative impact on fitness) [@Frank2011; @Gilad2006].
 Therefore, it would be expected that DNA methylation at sites that have large impacts on cellular function would end up stabilising over time, and so the largest effects may be missed by removing CpG sites with low variances.

-There was strong evidence of an inverse association between variance at a CpG site and effect size (P = 0, __Table \@ref(tab:cpg-chars-tab)__), suggesting that removal of sites with little variation may reduce the chances of discovering changes in DNA methylation that have larger effects.
+There was strong evidence of an inverse association between variance at a CpG site and effect size (P = 1e-99, __Table \@ref(tab:cpg-chars-tab)__), suggesting that removal of sites with little variation may reduce the chances of discovering changes in DNA methylation that have larger effects.

 DNA methylation is a binary measurement, a CpG site can either be methylated or not.
 However, when measuring methylation across multiple DNA molecules, the proportion of those molecules methylated at a given site will be between 0 and 1.
 If DNA methylation at a given site is important for specific regulatory functions within a group of cells, one might expect that site to be methylated (or unmethylated) in the majority of the cells.
 Thus, changes in methylation away from an extreme, might have more of impact on cellular function.

-There was strong evidence of an association between mean DNA methylation levels and negative effect sizes (P = 5.1e-86, __Table \@ref(tab:cpg-chars-tab)__) and an inverse association between mean methylation levels and positive effect sizes (P = 0, __Table \@ref(tab:cpg-chars-tab)__).
+There was strong evidence of an association between mean DNA methylation levels and negative effect sizes (P = 5.1e-86, __Table \@ref(tab:cpg-chars-tab)__) and an inverse association between mean methylation levels and positive effect sizes (P = 1e-99, __Table \@ref(tab:cpg-chars-tab)__).

-DNA methylation changes are heritable (REF), and DNA methylation could mediate the effects of genotype on complex traits or genotype might confound the association between DNA methylation and complex traits.
+DNA methylation changes are heritable [@McRae2014; @VanDongen2016], and DNA methylation could mediate the effects of genotype on complex traits or genotype might confound the association between DNA methylation and complex traits.

 There was evidence that effect sizes tended to be greater in more heritable sites (P = 5.9e-05, __Table \@ref(tab:cpg-chars-tab)__).

-The combined variance in effect size estimates explained by DNA methylation variability and heritability was 0.084 (__Table \@ref(tab:cpg-chars-tab)__).
+The combined variance in effect size estimates explained by DNA methylation variability and heritability was 0.084 (__Table \@ref(tab:cpg-chars-tab)__). \linebreak

 \begin{table}[!h]